web-vision/wv_deepltranslate/Documentation/Administration/Installation/Index.rst

 Installation
 ============

-The extension needs to be installed as any other extension of TYPO3 CMS.
-Get the extension by one of the following methods:
+The extension has to be installed like any other TYPO3 CMS extension.
+You can download the extension using one of the following methods:

 #.  **Use composer**:
     Run